SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DBMaintenance_xml_and_DBMaintenanceDMS_xml.md

 - *DBMaintenance.xml* is deprecated from DataMiner 9.6.6 onwards.
 Before this, it was used for Agent-specific TTL overrides.

 > [!NOTE]
+>
-> If you make changes to these files, always stop DataMiner first, and restart DataMiner when your changes have been saved.
+> - If you make changes to these files, always stop DataMiner first, and restart DataMiner when your changes have been saved.
+> - To prevent the [year 2038 problem](xref:Year_2038_Problem_for_Cassandra) for Cassandra, from DataMiner 10.3.4/10.4.0 onwards, the maximum allowed TTL for databases is limited to 10 years.

 ## Basic syntax of the TTL settings